cdapio/cdap/docs/courses/source/exercises/e03_purchase_example_rest.rst

 In this exercise, you will:

-- Run the Continuuity Reactor *Purchase* Example
+- Work with the Continuuity Reactor *Purchase* Example
-- An application that uses scheduled MapReduce Workflows to read from one ObjectStore DataSet and write to another
+- Run an application that uses scheduled MapReduce Workflows to read from one ``ObjectStore`` DataSet and write to another
 - Use shell commands to install Applications and interact with Reactor

 ----